 2014 Tour de France has a bit of everything

-PARIS (AP) — Tracing a route that could limit the strengths of defending champion Chris Froome, the 2014 Tour de France will rattle over bone-jarring cobblestones, pay homage to World War I battlefields, climb unfamiliar ascents in eastern France and have only one time trial.
+PARIS (AP) — Tracing a route that limits the strengths of defending champion Chris Froome, the 2014 Tour de France will rattle over bone-jarring cobblestones, pay homage to World War I battlefields, climb unfamiliar mountains in the east of France and have only one time trial.

 Starting in Leeds, England, on July 5, the 101st Tour ends 22 days later, as is traditional, on the Champs-Elysees in Paris.
 With 25 ascents, the same as the 2012 edition won by Bradley Wiggins and only three fewer than this year’s centennial dominated by Froome, the 2014 race will again suit strong climbers — perhaps even more so than in previous years because of the reduced emphasis on time-trialing.

-There will be only 54 kilometers (33 miles) of time-trialing in 2014 — all on a penultimate stage through foie gras country in southwest France on July 26.
-That is the smallest time-trial total since the specialist discipline was introduced at the 1934 Tour.
-The reduction — wanted by race organizers to limit the decisiveness of time-trialing — could be a disadvantage for Froome, a powerful time-trial rider who won one of two clock-races at the 2013 Tour and placed second in the other.
+There will be only 33 miles of time-trialing in 2014 — all on a penultimate stage through foie gras country in southwest France on July 26.
+That is the smallest time-trial total since the specialist discipline was first introduced at the 1934 Tour.
+The reduction could be a disadvantage for Froome, a powerful time-trial rider who won one of the two clock-races at the 2013 Tour and placed second in the other.

-Marking the 100th anniversary of the start of the Great War, the 2014 Tour will also visit the Chemin des Dames ridge in northeastern France where unexploded shells are still unearthed a century later and pass through the Verdun battlefields where 700,000 were killed or wounded in 10 months of intense combat.
+Marking the 100th anniversary of the start of the Great War, the 2014 edition will also visit the Belgian town of Ypres that was bitterly fought over, ride on the Chemin des Dames ridge where unexploded shells are still unearthed a century later and pass through the Verdun battlefields where 700,000 were killed or wounded in 10 months of intense combat.

-Stage 5 from Ypres will hurtle over the dusty and potentially treacherous cobblestoned paths of northeastern France that are used by the famed Paris-Roubaix one-day race.
+Stage 5 from Ypres to Arenberg Porte du Hainaut will hurtle over the dusty and potentially treacherous cobblestoned paths of northeastern France that are used by the famed Paris-Roubaix one-day race.
 Riders will cross their fingers that they don’t puncture a tire on the irregular surface.
 They’ll also have to fight for space and position on the narrow paths that, like for Paris-Roubaix, will be hemmed in by dense crowds of screaming fans.

 A fall or other mishap on this stage could ruin the Tour for a race favorite before it has really begun.
-Nine cobbled sections will be negotiated.
-The total of 15 kilometers (nine miles) is the most on cobbled paths since 1983.
+Nine cobbled sections will be negotiated that day.
+The total of nine miles is the most on cobbled paths since 1983.
 The Tour last bumped across the cobbles in 2010.

-Tour director Christian Prudhomme defended the choice of cobbles, saying they’re “clearly part of cycling.”
-He said organizers want to maintain suspense at the Tour and don’t want a predictable race “where everything is dictated in advance.”
+Prudhomme defended the riskiness of the cobbles as being “clearly part of cycling.”
+He said organizers want to maintain suspense at the Tour.